Dobi: Dobi surname in Albania

-History

-The main branch of the Dobi family in Albania is considered to be one of the oldest families of the medieval city of Gjirokastra and it is believed that they had first settled in the citadel inside the Castle of Gjirokastra by the year 1380.
+The Dobi Family of Gjirokastra, in Albania is considered to be one of the oldest families and it is believed that they had first settled in the citadel inside the Gjirokastër Fortress by the year 1380.
 Since then, there have been 30 generations of people with the Dobi surname.

 A line of the Dobi family had established landholdings in the village of Damës, in the region of Tepelena, but by the end of the 16th century most of them had moved to Gjirokastra and the cadet branch of the family that stayed back in Damës formed the core of the Iliriani family.
 According to legend, throughout the centuries the Dobi family has been involved mainly with commerce, especially in the trade of mules for transport, which helps explain the presence of the mule in escutcheon of the Family's heraldic coat of arms.

-By the 1780s, members of the Dobi family started spreading from their dwellings inside the Castle to other areas of the city, mainly in the "Hazmurat" neighborhood.
+By the 1780s, members of the Dobi family started spreading from their dwellings inside the castle to other areas of the city, mainly in the "Hazmurat" neighborhood.
 These new dwellings were mainly of 2 to 3 stories high and surrounded by thick stone walls.
 In architectural style, they were similar to the other tower houses typical of Gjirokastra, the most famous of which being the Zekate House.
 Throughout the years, the Dobi family continued growing and expanding throughout the city in other desirable neighborhoods, such as "Upper Palorto", "Lower Palorto", "Manalat" and "Cfarkë", and by 1945 they were considered to be one of the largest families of Gjirokastra, with 6 major branches.

-Members of the Dobi family of Gjirokastra have been active in the struggle for Albanian Independence and in WWII fighting against fascism, where is worth mentioning Istref Dobi, who at 17 years of age took part in the armed conflict for the liberation of Vlora in 1920, or the 12 members of the Dobi family who were active in the Antifascist National Liberation Movement of Albania during WWII.
+Members of the Dobi family of Gjirokastra have been active in the struggle for Albanian Independence and in World War II fighting against fascism, where is worth mentioning Istref Dobi, who at 17 years of age took part in the armed conflict for the liberation of Vlora in 1920, or the 12 members of the Dobi family who were active in the Antifascist National Liberation Movement of Albania during World War II.

-After the end of WWII, many members of the Dobi family moved from Gjirokastra towards the capital city, Tirana, a process which had started since the 1930s, and as a consequence there are only 3 families bearing the Dobi surname living in Gjirokastra at the moment.
+After the end of World War II, many members of the Dobi family moved from Gjirokastra towards the capital city, Tirana, a process which had started since the 1930s, and as a consequence there are only 3 families bearing the Dobi surname living in Gjirokastra at the moment.

-In addition to migration inside of Albania, many members of the Dobi family emigrated to other countries, especially to Thessaloniki in modern-day Greece or the cities of Istanbul and Izmir in Turkey.
+In addition to migration inside of Albania, many members of the Dobi family emigrated to other countries, especially to Thessaloniki in modern-day Greece or the cities of Istanbul and İzmir in Turkey.
 In the 1990s, as with many other Albanians, many members of the Dobi family emigrated towards the United States, and nowadays Albanians with the Dobi surname have settled primarily in the states of New York, New Jersey, Massachusetts and Pennsylvania.